krosengr4/Accessability/README.md

 - Made the HTML easier to follow by spacing out and making sure each element started on the correct vertical line.

+- Got the nav links to work by inserting id on the articles.

+- Gave each image an alt attribute.

 - Inserted comments of what I changed.